-Large ring circuits feeding many critical load devices are unsuitable, as a fault on one device may cause the circuit feeding it to trip or fuse and consequently disconnect power to other pieces of important equipment.
+Large ring circuits feeding many critical load devices are unsuitable.
+A fault on one device may cause the circuit feeding it, to trip.
+Or fuse, consequently disconnecting power to other pieces of important equipment.

-Radial wiring with individual devices protected by their own circuit breakers is a far better approach – in this way a fault in one device will cause that device only to be disconnected and remaining critical load elements will remain undisturbed.
+Moreover, radial wiring with individual devices protected by their own circuit breakers is a far better approach.
+So in this way a fault in one device will cause that device only to be disconnected.
+The remaining critical load elements will remain undisturbed.

 To avoid confusion, particular attention must be paid to the labelling of circuit breakers and fuses in the load distribution panels.

-Earthing – in any electrical installation, correct earthing is essential for personnel safety and equipment protection.
-A protected power installation is no exception.
-It is essential to ensure that all earthing points within the system are connected to a properly planned and secure earthing system.
+Correct earthing in any electrical installation is essential for personnel safety and equipment protection.
+In like manner, protected power installation is no exception.
+Furthermore, ensure all earthing points within the system connects to a properly planned secure earthing system.